cajsaschold/cajsaschold/README.md

 -->

 # About Me:
 I’m a final-year MSc student in Machine Learning and AI at Linköping University, with a BSc in Biotechnology.
-I’m currently writing my master’s thesis at the Technical University of Denmark (DTU), focusing on deep learning for computer vision.
+I’m currently conducting my master’s thesis at the Technical University of Denmark (DTU), focusing on deep learning for computer vision.

 # Socials:
+Feel free to reach out if you'd like to connect or discuss opportunities in machine learning, AI, or related fields.
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/cajsaschold)
 [![Email](https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:cajsa.schold@gmail.com)